wcarmon/docs/rust/macros.md

 1. Write the code by hand first
 1. make it compile & make tests pass
 1. extract & generalize into the macro
+1. use `cargo clean` when you see unexpected behavior

 # Gotchas